By AAMER MADHANI and TOM KRISHER

 Biden has asked the Federal Trade Commission to monitor gasoline prices and address any illegal conduct being observed and is engaging with countries and entities abroad like OPEC on increasing supply.

-Biden went a step further Wednesday, sending a letter asking the FTC chair to consider investigating “whether illegal conduct is costing families at the pump.”
+Biden went a step further on Wednesday, sending a letter asking the FTC chair to consider investigating “whether illegal conduct is costing families at the pump.”
 The letter noted an “unexplained” gap in the price of unfinished gasoline and prices for consumers at the pump.

 Currently, the 4.1 million-square-foot plant, which straddles the border between Detroit and the enclave of Hamtramck, is making pre-production versions of the electric GMC Hummer pickup truck.